jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>I'm not.
 We’re going to launch <i>two</i> sequencers.
 One sequencer will have the rollback, and one won’t.
-Social consensus will determine which chain is canonical.
-Based on the losses we’re looking at, I'm certain the rollback fork is going to win.</p>
+The community will determine which chain is canonical, but based on the losses we’re looking at, I'm certain the rollback fork is going to win.</p>
 </div>

 <div class="dialogue right">